 If you don't, it's plagiarism.

-Plagiarism is an infringement of copyright and can have serious consequences, such as material and reputation damage.
+Plagiarism is an infringement of copyright and can have serious consequences, such as compensation and damage of reputation.

 By citing your sources you: